Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees

 Consider a power network modeled as in Section~\ref{sec-2}.
 Under the condition \eqref{eq:anglecondition}, the unforced system admits a unique locally asymptotically stable equilibrium point $(\lambda^{\infty},\omega^{\infty}\ones_n)$.
 However, in the presence of disturbances, the transient frequency can enter unsafe regions before convergence to the equilibrium.
 This can be caused, for instance, by a sudden change in load or generation.
 If such frequency excursions exceed certain bounds, they might in fact lead to failure of loads or generators.
 To address this issue, we need to design feedback controllers $\{u_i\}_{i \in \Ic}$ to ensure each nodal frequency $\omega_i$ stays within its safety bounds $[\underline{\omega}_i,\overline{\omega}_i]$ during transients, while preserving the asymptotic stability of~\eqref{eq:newswing}.
 We also seek to minimize the frequency deviation from the equilibrium and the control cost integrated over time.
 This gives rise to

 where $T$ is the time horizon of interest and $\gamma$ is a coefficient balancing control cost and frequency deviation.
 Here $p = p^{\text{nom}} + \Delta p$, where $p^{\text{nom}}$ is the nominal power injection and $\Delta p$ accounts for the disturbance.
 We assume $\Delta p$ vanishes in finite time, and hence only affects the transient behavior.
+Note that we do not make any assumption about a bound for the disturbance $\Delta p$, and consequently we do not impose saturation limits in~\eqref{optimization} for~$u$.
 The term $\gamma \|\omega - \omega^\infty \ones_n\| ^2$ in the objective function penalizes deviation from the equilibrium frequency, and can be interpreted as a soft constraint to provide approximate transient safety.